OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-17.md

 Then Nathan said to David,

-> “Do all that is in your heart,
+> “Proceed with what you have in mind,
 > for God is with you.”

 ---